experius/Magento-2-Module-Experius-DonationProduct/README.md

 Or just create a regular category with all the donation products.

-Off course it is possible to implement this block on any location by a Magento frontend developer
+Off course it is possible to implement this block on any location by a Magento frontend developer,

+A Donation Product has a lot in commen with a virtual product.
+It has no stock, weight and doesn't need a shipping method or address to be set in the checkout.

 <h4>Product Page</h4>
 <p align="center">